What is osteopathy?

 • Neck and back pain

-• Cervicogenic headache (a headache arising from the neck)
+• Cervicogenic headache (headache arising from the neck)

 • Migraine prevention